 DEP will receive and test dead corvid, raptor and robin species that appear to have died from WNV infection.
 Samples for testing will be obtained utilizing oral swabbing for PCR testing, as recommended by CDC.
-Dead birds can be reported by filling out this form https://www.depgis.state.pa.us/dead\bird\geoform/ located on the public website http://www.depgis.state.pa.us/WNV/index.html from April to October only, or by calling 717-346-8243.
+Dead birds can be reported by filling out this form Dead Bird Reporting Form (Submitting Birds for West Nile Testing) (pa.gov) located on the public website Vector Management (pa.gov) from April to October only, or by calling 717-497-7154.
 Reports are also generated from bird rehabbers and veterinarians.
 Once reported, WNV program personnel will determine whether birds should be submitted for testing and will either pick up the dead bird or inform the public where the dead bird can be dropped off.
 The WNV county personnel will swab and submit the sample to the DEP laboratory for testing.